bhass1/website/_posts/2018-09-02-DEFCON26-CarHackingVillage-Badge-RE.markdown

 Long time since my last update.
 Life has a way of making you choose to spend your time on things you love because you don't have much of it.
 Indeed I love RE, but not blogging.
 Alas, here I am.
 Why not?

 I wrote a basic CAN fuzzer in Python back around May 2016 while in grad school.
-[Here it is: PyFuzz_CAN.][pyfuzz-git] I needed a quick and easy way to fuzz the network of a commercial class-8 tractor (aka. the front part of a semi-truck) for [a paper I later published][woot-trucks] with two classmates (Leif and Liza) and advisor [(André)][andre-web].
+[Here it is: PyFuzz_CAN.][pyfuzz-git] I needed a quick and easy way to fuzz the network of a commercial class-8 tractor (aka. the front part of a semi-truck) for [a paper I later published][woot-trucks] with two classmates (Leif and Liza) and advisor [(Andre)][andre-web].
 The tool needs some attention for sure, but I'll get to that some other day.

 Since then, a lot has happened.
 I now work at [Lear Corporation][lear-web] in the product cybersecurity group doing a ton of different things.
 Everything is cyber.